dhughes/CoolBeans/README.md

 		]
 	}

-Note that while you can in a string without indicating explicitly it's a "value", for arrays and anonymous objects you need to provide an object with a property named "value" whose value is the value you're trying to pass in.
+Note that while you can specify a string without indicating explicitly it's a "value", for arrays and anonymous objects you need to provide an object with a property named "value" whose value is the value you're trying to pass in.
 The above could be written more explicitly as: